emmanuelobrien/EasyProbe/README.md

 Probe_preload.hal
 ```

-Copy /nc_files/M130 into your nc_files folder and open a terminal to make the file executable with the following command:
+Copy /nc_files/M130 to your nc_files folder and open a terminal to make the file executable with the following command:

 ```
 chmod +x ~/linuxcnc/nc_files/M130